 Paneer making is essentially the same as making lactose free ricotta.
 It involves cooking a lactose free milk and adding an acid to coagulate the milk.
 This separates the solids from the liquids, or curd from the whey.
 The ‘whey’ is then drained off the curd, leaving a soft, milky cheese.

 Ricotta is simply drained as is, whereas paneer is pressed into a solid shape.
+Both are easy to make at home, and handy for recipes like this FODMAP friendly Malai kofta.

 Recipe notes for your lactose free paneer